sentenz/convention/about/devops.md

 Including principles and practices:

 - [Signing Contributions](../about/identity-management.md#signing-contributions)
-  > Signing commits and tags, or code signing specifically, is the process of using cryptography to digitally add a signature to data.
+  > Signing commits and tags, or code signing specifically, is the [Identity Management](../about/identity-management.md) process of using cryptography to digitally add a signature to data.
 The receiver of the data can verify that the signature is authentic, and therefore must've come from the signatory.
   >
   > Tool for authenticated encryption is GPG.

 - [Signing Container](../about/identity-management.md#signing-container)
   > Docker Content Trust (DCT) allows docker image tags to be cryptographically signed.
-This allows users to verify the integrity and the publisher of docker.
+This [Identity Management](../about/identity-management.md) process allows users to verify the integrity and the publisher of docker.

 - Secrets Management
   > Secrets management refers to the tools and methods for managing digital authentication credentials (secrets), including passwords, keys, APIs, and tokens for use in applications, services, privileged accounts and other sensitive parts of the IT ecosystem.